Lubomír Lipský: Honours and legacy

 In 2013, Lipský was awarded by the Czech Republic's Medal of Merit (First Class) for services to the state in the field of culture.
-He has received several other awards for his lifetime achievement, including the Thalia Award fo his contribution to theatre, František Filipovský Award for the contribution to voice acting and the Golden Slipper award of the Zlín Film Festival for the contribution to the filmmaking for children and youth.
+He has received several other awards for his lifetime achievement, including the Thalia Award for his contribution to theatre, František Filipovský Award for the contribution to voice acting and the Golden Slipper award of the Zlín Film Festival for the contribution to the filmmaking for children and youth.

 In Pelhřimov, there is the Lipský family memorial hall "MÚZYum".
 It contains an exhibition about the life and work of the Lipský brothers, and recalls famous quotes and scenes from their films.
 The municipal theatre in Pelhřimov bears the name of Lubomír Lipský.

 In 2024, an edition of postage stamps featuring Lubomír and Oldřich Lipský was issued to mark the centenary of their birth.